 Anthony Robinson is Associate Professor of Geography and Director of Online Geospatial Education Programs at Penn State.
-Anthony leads Penn State’s online Postbaccalaureate GIS Certificate and Master of Geographic Information Systems programs in the John A. Dutton e-Education Institute.
+Robinson leads Penn State’s online Postbaccalaureate GIS Certificate and Master of Geographic Information Systems programs in the John A. Dutton e-Education Institute.
 He is also an Assistant Director for the GeoVISTA Center in the Department of Geography.

-Anthony currently serves as co-chair of the International Cartographic Association (ICA) Commission on Visual Analytics, and recently served as President of the North American Cartographic Information Society (NACIS).
+Robsinson currently serves as co-chair of the International Cartographic Association (ICA) Commission on Visual Analytics, and recently served as President of the North American Cartographic Information Society (NACIS).

-Anthony's research focuses broadly on designing and evaluating geovisualization tools to improve geographic information utility and usability.
+Robinson's research focuses broadly on designing and evaluating geovisualization tools to improve geographic information utility and usability.
 He has focused this work in epidemiology, crisis management, national security, and higher education domains.
 His research efforts have involved characterizing how users assemble and collect their analytical results, studying the use of visualization tools using eye-tracking, and exploring issues related to map symbol standardization in the context of emergency management.
-In recent work, Anthony has focused on characterizing the design of viral maps in social media and on designing approaches to visualize the presence of absence in big spatial data.
+In recent work, Robinson has focused on characterizing the design of viral maps in social media and on designing approaches to visualize the presence of absence in big spatial data.

-Anthony teaches one of Penn State’s Massive Open Online Courses (MOOCs)—Maps and the Geospatial Revolution—which has drawn over 125,000 students from 200 countries since 2013.
+Robinson teaches one of Penn State’s Massive Open Online Courses (MOOCs)—Maps and the Geospatial Revolution—which has drawn over 125,000 students from 200 countries since 2013.